gumaerc-testorg/21g.034-fall-2005/content/pages/syllabus.md

 Fieldwork Projects
 ------------------

 Each student in the course works on a project that affects either a local or global community.
 The class organizers feel that having on-site experience with issues relating to information technology and development is **crucial** to understanding the underlying difficulties in implementing effective ICT policy, both at home and abroad.
-These project ideas are showcased in the [lecture notes]({{< baseurl >}}/pages/lecture-notes) section.
+These project ideas are showcased in the {{% resource_link 817b383e-7b82-2721-ac2c-16292898491a "lecture notes" %}} section.

 There are three options for this field work: